-The G:BOX Chemi XRQ features 4 million pixel imaging utilising one of Syngene’s brand new CCD cameras.
+The G:BOX Chemi XRQ gel doc system features 4 million pixel imaging utilising one of Syngene’s brand new CCD cameras.
 As with all Syngene Chemi systems, cameras are cooled to provide virtually noise free images with perfect backgrounds.
-Whether using the system for standard fluorescence applications such as DNA, or for chemiluminescence imaging, the G:BOX Chemi XRQ will give you high quality results.
+Whether using the system for standard fluorescence applications such as DNA, or for chemiluminescence imaging, the G:BOX Chemi XRQ gel doc will give you high quality results.

 The stylish design with modular construction includes motor-driven lenses and filter wheels with the option of including a range of lighting choices for both Epi and transillumination applications.

-Access your images anywhere, at any time and from any computer, smartphone and tablet using the new "Status Link" feature which is ideal for any busy laboratory.
+Check the status of an image capture and access your recently captured images from any computer, smartphone or tablet on the same network as G:BOX Chemi XRQ gel doc system using the new "Status Link" feature.
+This is ideal for any busy laboratory.